-Glenn Asham, Wayne Joseph, Ian Smart, and Brian Dewsnup.
-NFI ULC entered into indefinite term employment agreements with Messrs.
-Asham and Smart and New Flyer of America Inc. ("NFA"), a subsidiary of NFI, entered into indefinite term employment agreements with Messrs.
-Joseph and Dewsnup.
+Pipasu Soni, Glenn Asham, Chris Stoddart, Ian Smart, and Brian Dewsnup

+A subsidiary of NFI entered into indefinite term employment agreements with Messrs.
+Soni, Asham, Stoddart, Smart and Dewsnup.
 These employment agreements provide that upon termination of employment without "Cause" or resignation for "Good Reason", the executive officer is entitled to payment of base salary and continuation of benefits for 12 months and payment of accrued and prorated bonuses.
 "Cause" and "Good Reason" under each of these employment agreements have the same definitions as described above under the summary of Mr. Soubry's employment terms.
 Under their respective employment agreements, each of Messrs.
-Asham, Joseph, Smart, and Dewsnup are bound by non-competition and non-solicitation covenants during the term of employment and for a period of 12 months, in the case of the non-competition is terminated without Cause or they resign with Good Reason, the continuing payments and benefits provided will cease immediately if they breach these post-employment non-competition or non-solicitation obligations.
+Soni, Asham, Stoddart, Smart, and Dewsnup are bound by non-competition and non-solicitation covenants during the term of employment and for a period of 12 months, in the case of the non-competition covenant, and 24 months, in the case of the non-solicitation covenant, following cessation of employment.
+If employment is terminated without Cause or they resign with Good Reason, the continuing payments and benefits provided will cease immediately if they breach these post-employment non-competition or non-solicitation obligations.